Extreme Pain, but Also Extreme Joy

 Dates2020 - Ongoing

-After much of the US went into lockdown in early March 2020, I began following midwives in Los Angeles as they navigated new protocols caused by the Covid-19 pandemic.
+After Los Angeles went into lockdown in early March 2020, I began following four midwives as they navigated entirely new protocols caused by the Covid-19 pandemic.
 By photographing the midwives, I explored what it means to bear life in a time of sorrow and grief.
-The midwives’ phones rang endlessly with calls from terrified women hoping to deliver safely in their homes.
-With hospitals flooded and many banning partners from the delivery room, the possibility of going through childbirth without a mask and in a familiar setting seemed, to these women, like the only option.
+The midwives’ phones rang endlessly with calls from terrified women hoping to deliver safely in their own homes.
+With hospitals flooded with sick patients and many banning partners from the delivery room, the possibility of going through childbirth without a mask and in a familiar setting seemed, to these women, like the only option.

-At a time marked by separation and death, these stories of connection, care, and birth are especially healing.
+At a time marked by separation and death, these stories of connection, care, and birth feel especially healing.
 Childbearing and the work of midwives is not well documented; the realities of childbirth are still taboo.
-When a difficult process is made even harder by a global pandemic and restrictive laws, the need to be honest about childbirth and our own bodies is even more important.
-Each of these stories is unique and it is crucial to this project to present a diversity of mothers and birth workers, and not just a whitewashed version.
+This project presents individuals’ labor stories in a real and unflinching way.
+At a time when a difficult process is made even harder, the need to be honest about childbirth and our own bodies seems even more important.
+Each one of these stories is unique and it is crucial to this project to present a diversity of mothers and birth workers, and not just a whitewashed version.
 This pandemic has disproportionately affected women, and this project illuminates some of the burdens they must bear.